comp-lin-alg/comp-lin-alg-course/doc/source/exercises.rst

 Imperial's lab machines have the software you need installed, in some cases via the `Software Hub`.
-To get started, double click the `Software Hub` icon on the desktop or `click here
+To get started, double click the `Software Hub` icon on the desktop or visit the `Software Hub
-<https://softwarehub.imperial.ac.uk/>`_.
+<https://softwarehub.imperial.ac.uk/>`_ page.
 If you haven't used Python
 and/or Git before, it is a good idea to use Visual Studio Code (VSCode) which is a Python-aware text editor, since VSCode also provides a command line and an interface to Git.